Everyone is talking about mild, moderate and severe case, and critical cases. What does this mean?

 Patients with mild illness have fluey symptoms.
-These may include dry cough and mild fever, but the fever may not reach 37.8, and there may sometimes be little or not cough.
+These may include dry cough and mild fever, but the fever may not reach 37.8, and there may sometimes be little or even no cough.
 Patients might notice a feeling of being a bit more breathless than normal on exercise, but they are not out of breath on normal household activity.

-With mild Covid:
+With Mild Covid:

 - You may have a fever, including one that doesn’t reach the 37.8 mark.

 - You may lose your sense of smell

 - You may have tiredness, muscles aches or a headache.

 - You are not highly likely to have sore throat or runny nose, but they do occur in some cases.